Derek Pupello, MBA

 Peter Simon, PhD

-Peter Simon works as a Senior Lead Scientist at the Foundation for Orthopaedic Research and Education (FORE) where he has been employed since August 2012.
+Formerly the Senior Lead Scientist in the biomechanics division, Peter Simon works as the Director of Research at the Foundation for Orthopaedic Research and Education (FORE) where he has been employed since August 2012.
 Dr. Simon holds the courtesy Professorship appointments at University of South Florida at Morsani College of Medicine and Department of Chemical and Biomedical Engineering.
 His primary research interest is focused on morphometric and morphologic evaluation of healthy and diseased human joints.

-Peter completed his Ph.D. at University of Illinois at Chicago and his Master degree at Technical University of Kosice, Slovakia.
-His research endowers at this period, reflected by his dissertation, lied in the area of orthopaedic biomechanics of the spine and effects of natural progression of osteoarthritis – degenerative disease affecting every human joint.
+Peter completed his Ph.D. at University of Illinois at Chicago and his Masters degree at Technical University of Kosice, Slovakia.
+His research endeavors during this period, reflected by his dissertation, were primarily in the area of orthopaedic biomechanics of the spine and the effects of natural progression of osteoarthritis – a degenerative disease affecting every human joint.
 After graduation, Peter joined FORE for his post-doctoral training with primary focus on shoulder biomechanics and became a full-time staff scientist in 2014.
 His primary area of expertise is quantification and assessment of shoulder anatomy and pathology from both basic and clinical science perspectives with firm focus on improvements in diagnostics and treatment of shoulder related pathologies.
 Dr. Simon is best known for the quantitative and qualitative analysis of the three-dimensional models of the human bones from computer tomography scans.

-Peter authored more than 20 peer-reviewed publications, two book chapters, and he is active participant in national and international conferences with more than 35 podium or poster presentations.
+Peter authored more than 30 peer-reviewed publications, multiple book chapters, and he is active participant in national and international conferences with more than 50 podium or poster presentations.
 More recently, Dr. Simon got involved in research and development of new implant designs for shoulder joint replacement.

 Biomechanics Research Laboratory Manager

-Miguel Diaz began working with FORE in 2011 as a biomechanics research intern and worked on multiple projects involving shoulder, spine and hip biomechanics.
+Miguel Diaz heads the Biomechanics Research Laboratory at the Foundation for Orthopaedic Research and Education (FORE) where he works closely with FOI surgeons, fellows and residents, and industry leaders.
+Miguel began working with FORE in 2011 as a biomechanics research intern and worked on multiple projects involving shoulder, spine and hip biomechanics.
 His main role was assisting Dr. Simon in the development of a 6-DOF Shoulder Kinematic Testing rig and assessing scapular morphology using CT to 3D renderings.
 Miguel became a full-time Research Assistant in 2015 after the completion of his Masters degree.
-During this time, he assisted in the completion of biomechanical and clinical studies and helped author several biomechanical papers.
-Miguel is now heading the Biomechanics Research Laboratory and works closely with FOI surgeons, Fellows and residents, as well as, other Researchers and Engineers.
+During this time, he assisted in the completion of several biomechanical and clinical studies, has co-authored more than 25 peer-reviewed publications, and has numerous poster and podium presentations at national and international conferences.

-Miguel received his B.S in Chemical Engineering with a minor in Biomedical Physics from the University of South Florida in 2012.
+Miguel completed his B.S in Chemical Engineering with a minor in Biomedical Physics from the University of South Florida in 2012.
 He went on to receive his M.S. in Biomedical Engineering from the University of Florida in 2015.
-Outside of FORE, he enjoys spending time with his wife Diana and their dog Olive.
-His hobbies include playing soccer, biking, motocross, and music.
+Outside of FORE, he enjoys spending time with his wife & kids.
+His hobbies include playing music, soccer, cycling, running, motocross, weightlifting, and tinkering/building things (3D printing).

 Sergio Gutierrez, PhD